Skip all navigation Skip to page navigation

 In 2018 North Carolina celebrated two decades of our statewide 100 percent tobacco-free school law, which was the major driver in lowering cigarette smoking rates among NC middle and high school students to historic lows.
 However, progress is eroding due to what the US Surgeon General has called “the e-cigarette epidemic among youth."

 We know what works to effectively protect young people from all forms of tobacco, including e-cigarettes, cigarettes, cigars and little cigars, and hookah.
 Below are resources to help schools and parents deal with this new and growing challenge.
+Here is a list of Youth-Centered Tobacco Prevention and Cessation Resources.

 A School’s Role in Reducing Youth Tobacco Use